polargh/PNT-pack/README.md

 # PNT-pack
-Recourse Pack Repository for Project: New Tomorrow
+Resource Pack Repository for Project: New Tomorrow